145

 51

-Paul-Marie Verlaine was a French poet associated with the Symbolist movement and the Decadent movement.
-He is considered one of the greatest representatives of the fin de siècle in international and...
+Paul Marie Verlaine was a French poet, writer and critic associated with the Symbolist, Parnassianist and Decadent movements.
+He is considered one of the paramount exponents of the fin de siècle in...

 50

-Paul Cézanne was a French Post-Impressionist painter whose work introduced new modes of representation and influenced avant-garde artistic movements of the early 20th century.
-Cézanne is said to have...
+Paul Cézanne was a French Post-Impressionist painter whose work introduced new modes of representation, influenced avant-garde artistic movements of the early 20th century and formed the bridge...

 47